COVID: Is it safe to get vaccinated in pregnancy? | DW | 06.05.2021

 The CDC says there are no indications that a COVID-19 vaccine would cause complications for pregnant women.
 It says there are also no concerns regarding the production of antibodies or people's tolerance of a vaccine.

-Pregnant women are advised, however, to preference mRNA vaccines.
+Pregnant women are advised, however, to give preference to mRNA vaccines.
 So, that's the BioNTech/Pfizer and Moderna vaccines.

 It's left to pregnant women to decide whether the risks are greater of a COVID-19 infection or as a result of a vaccination.

 Anja W. hopes there will soon be clearer advice in Germany for pregnant women.
-"Only by then," she says, "my second child will already have arrived."
+"Only by then," she said, "my second child will already have arrived."

 This article was adapted from German.